 That’s why CodeSignal now includes all of the hooks you need to set up your own SQL questions.
 You specify the database schema and add as many test cases as you want.
 By writing your own setup and teardown scripts, you are in complete control of the environment.
 We also let you provide an author solution for the task and use it to automatically generate the outputs for your test cases, saving your team time.

 Now you can confidently assess a candidate’s SQL skills in a live interview setting, or automatically score the results of a screening test sent out to your candidate pool.
-To learn more about creating SQL tasks, click here for a helpful list of steps.
+To learn more about creating SQL questions, click here for a helpful list of steps.

 PostgreSQL and MySQL are currently supported, with support for MicrosoftSQL coming soon.
-You can create many other kinds of advanced coding tasks in CodeSignal, even involving multiple files.
+You can create many other kinds of advanced coding questions in CodeSignal, even involving multiple files.
 To give CodeSignal a try, fill out the form below for instant access to our demo.